eprochasson/another-challenge/README.md

+This repo is my response to the following technical challenge.
+See [the short report I produce to explain my choice](report.md).

 # Natural Language Hours Parsing

 The goal of this challenge is to create a parser that can read store opening hours written by a human and produce a machine-readable canonical (structured) representation.